-- Q. Where is Burning Man being held this year?A. Burning Man will be held in the Black Rock Desert, 120 miles north of Reno, Nevada.
-The towns of Empire and Gerlach serve as guardians of the desert region.
+- Q. Where is Burning Man being held this year?A. Black Rock City will be held in the Black Rock Desert, 120 miles north of Reno, Nevada.
+The towns of Empire and Gerlach, as well as the Paiute Tribe which has a long history in the area, serve as guardians of the desert region.

 - Q. What are the dates for the event?

-A. Burning Man is always held the week prior to and including Labor Day weekend.
-In 2015 the dates are August 31 through September 7.
+A. Black Rock City is always held the week prior to and including Labor Day weekend.
+In 2024 the dates will be August 25 through September 2.

 - Q. What night does the Man burn?

 A. The art theme for 2024 is Curiouser & Curiouser.
 Past themes have included Fertility, Wheel of Time, The Inferno, The Body, The Floating World, Beyond Belief, Vault of Heaven, Psyche, Hope and Fear, The Green Man, The American Dream, Evolution, Metropolis, Fertility 2.0, Caravansary, Carnival of Mirrors, da Vinci’s Workshop, Radical Ritual, I, Robot, Metamorphoses, The Multiverse, and The Great Unknown, Waking Dreams, and ANIMALIA.

 See our tickets page for complete ticket information.

 - Q. How much is a ticket for my child?

 A. Children 12 and under accompanied by a parent will be admitted for free, (but require a Kid’s Ticket, which helps us better understand the composition and diversity of BRC’s citizens).
 Children between 13-18 require full-price tickets.
 Children under 18 must be accompanied by a parent or guardian over 21 years of age.
 If you plan to bring a child, please read the Kids at Burning Man survival guide.

 - Q. Will I be able to buy tickets at the gate?